 - EDU255 Technology in the Classroom

-All courses use Angel as a required resource.
+All courses use Canvas as a required resource.

 I have been teaching at Hawkeye since 1996: my undergraduate degrees are in English and Psychology from Buena Vista University in Storm Lake, Iowa.
 I then got a Master's degree in Composition and Rhetoric at Iowa State, and more recently earned a second Master's from the University of Northern Iowa in Educational Technology.

 I write a monthly column for the Waterloo Courier's Business monthly publication, focusing on the use of technology, such as iPads, tablets and smartphones, review apps, and discuss using social media.
 To see my most recent column, you will need to pick up a print edition at your local Hy-Vee.
 The Columns for Fall 2012 are available on the Courier's Business website, as an interactive edition.